 Our pressure cooker tests reveal the best kitchen gadgets that are worthy of claiming precious countertop space in your kitchen.
-These are the pressure cookers that will leave you with a pot of delicious stew or perfectly cooked risotto, rather than a bowl of sticky sludge or chunks of meat burnt to the bottom of the pot.

 We test electric pressure cookers from the leading brands, with each machine subject to nearly 70 assessments and tests.
 This ensures each pressure cooker not only cooks well, but heats quickly and, more importantly, cools down quickly so your food isn’t overcooked by accident.
 Our reviews answer the most critical questions you have about pressure cookers, including: